aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 <a name="openclose"></a>
-## Initialization and tear down API
+## Initialization and Tear Down API

 Using the standard:
 `int open(const char *pathname, int flags);`